microsoft/MTC_APPContainerization/ASP.NET Containerization/Demo Instructions.md

-# ASP.NET App Containerization Exercise
+# ASP.NET App Containerization Demonstration

 In this exercise, you'll learn how to: